jaxio/jaxio.github.com/documentation/celerio/templates.md

 <a name="bootstrap-template"></a>
 ### Bootstrap templates

-A 'bootstrap template' is interpreted only when Celerio is run in 'bootstrap' mode.
+A _bootstrap template_ is interpreted only when Celerio is run in _bootstrap mode_.
-The bootstrap mode is active when you use the Celerio's maven-bootstrap-plugin.
+The _bootstrap mode_ is active when you use the Celerio's maven-bootstrap-plugin.

 Its name must have this form: `TemplateName.boot.vm.ext` where: